 To celebrate our Sedgefield Slow Town status, organiser Amanda Dixon of Tumbleweed Events together with a team of local volunteers, initiated a Slow Festival with events that encompass the laid-back culture, quality of life and slow town values as presented by our eddict.

 Surrounded by abundant natural beauty, the magnificent sunrises and equally stunning sunsets are a regular talking point of the villagers so its not surprising that ORANGE is the colour that's been chosen to express joyful appreciation and the energetic vibe of the festival.

 The weekend long Slow Festival showcases all of these aspects of Sedgefield.
 From old-fashioned drive-in movies on the Village Green to a popular Dog Walk and Fun Show.
 From the 19km Goukamma Traverse to the "How slow can you go" bike race.
 From the "Amazing Car Race" to the "Anything that floats" fun boat building competition.

 From the Blues Concert with mind-blowing "Wild Lettuce" to the zaney recycled "Out of the Bin" Fashion Show.
 Art Exhibitions, MG Vintage cars on show, Trading posts with car-boot sales, a Slow Fest Beauty Pageant, Easter Bunny Beach Fling and not forgetting the Amazing Creatures and band Parade and much more besides, ensures there is something for everyone.

 To all locals' delight, one of the highlights of the Sunday 2017 Street Parade was the presence of Sedgefield's very own Demi-Leigh Nel-Peters who had been crowned Miss South Africa on 26 March.

-Go to the website here to see what you missed and make a plan to be here next year!
+Go to the website here to see what you missed!
+Covid brought an end to the Slow Festival.
+Maybe in time it could be revived.

 It is medium sized and the males grow larger than the females.
 There are 5 claws on the front feet and four on the two back feet.
 The chin shield below the head is a unique feature of the South African species.
 All other species have a pair of widened gular shields.
 The males are territorial and court females in the Spring.
 The females lay 2-6 eggs that usually hatch after the first winter rains.